liyuxuan48/thermo-network/README.md

 # thermo-network
-network system for thermofluids problems
+This code builds a network system for thermofluids problems